Tarzana, Los Angeles: History

 The area now known as Tarzana was occupied in 1797 by settlers and missionaries from New Spain who established the San Fernando Mission.
-The region was later absorbed by Mexico, and then surrendered to the United States in 1848 in the Treaty of Guadalupe Hidalgo following the Mexican–American War.
+The region was later absorbed by Mexico, and then was surrendered to the United States in 1848 in the Treaty of Guadalupe Hidalgo following the Mexican–American War.
 As part of the U.S., it evolved into a series of large cattle ranches.
 Investors in the region turned grazing fields into large-scale wheat farms during the 1870s.

 The area was purchased in 1909 by the Los Angeles Suburban Homes Company.
 Los Angeles Times founder and publisher General Harrison Gray Otis invested in the company and also personally acquired 550 acre in the center of modern-day Tarzana.

 In February 1919, Edgar Rice Burroughs, author of the popular Tarzan novels, relocated to California from Oak Park, Illinois.
 He and his family had wintered in Southern California twice before, and he found the climate ideal.
 On March 1, 1919, Burroughs purchased Otis's tract and established Tarzana Ranch.
 Burroughs subdivided and sold the land for residential development, some parcels of which were utilized as small farms.